SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 ---
 title: Upload user profile pictures sample SharePoint Add-in
-description:
-ms.date: 5/7/2018
+description: Use a provider-hosted add-in to do a bulk upload of user profile data from either a file share or SharePoint Online URL. ms.date: 5/7/2018
 ---

-# Upload user profile pictures sample add-in for SharePoint
+# Upload user profile pictures sample SharePoint Add-in

-You can use a provider-hosted add-in to do a bulk upload of user profile data from either a file share or SharePoint Online URL.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Core.ProfilePictureUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.ProfilePictureUploader) sample add-in shows how to do a bulk upload of user profile data from either a file share or SharePoint Online URL, and how to link user profile properties to uploaded images.
+The Core.ProfilePictureUploader sample shows you how to do a bulk upload of user profile data from either a file share or SharePoint Online URL, and how to link user profile properties to uploaded images.

 Use this sample to learn how to:

-- Migrate a user's profile pictures from SharePoint Server 2013 on-premises to SharePoint Online.
+- Migrate a user's profile pictures from SharePoint Server on-premises to SharePoint Online.
 - Fix issues that occur when the Azure Active Directory Sync tool (dirsync) fails to synchronize user's profile pictures to SharePoint Online.
 - Replace poor quality user profile pictures in SharePoint Online.

 This sample uses a console application to do the following:

 - Read the user names and image file paths or URLs from a user mapping file.
 - Fetch and upload one or three images to a picture library on the My Site host.
 - Set user profile properties to link the uploaded images to a user's profile.
 - Update additional (optional) user profile properties.

 ## Before you begin
-<a name="sectionSection0"> </a>

-To get started, download the  [Core.ProfilePictureUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.ProfilePictureUploader) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [Core.ProfilePictureUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.ProfilePictureUploader) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 Before you run this code sample: